 Hello my Classic Fiction Enthusiasts-

-The Graduate will be playing at the Paramount on 6/21 for one evening and for a mere $5.00!
-If you like, feel free to join me in reading Charles Webb's novel.
+Laura will be playing at the Paramount on 5/10 for one evening, for a mere $5.00!
+If you like, feel free to join me in reading Vera Caspary's novel by the same name.

 We will meet at the Paramount where I will be standing in line.
 The day before we meet, I will send an e-mail with my phone number and description of what I'm wearing so you can find me.
 We will enter the theatre to get seats at 7:00 sharp.
 We will have about 30 minutes (festivities begin at 7:30, curtain goes up at 8 p.m.) to have a drink and discuss the novel.
 Reading the book is not required if you'd like to join us for the film only.

 If you've never been to the Paramount in Oakland, you're in for a real treat!

 It's like stepping back into the past, into one of those glorious movie palaces of a bygone era!
 And all for a five-dollar admission.Film showings at the Paramount include a half-hour organ concert of classic songs (starting at 7:30), followed by cartoons, newsreels, clips of coming attractions, and even a raffle drawing with prizes such as dinners for two at some of the area's finest restaurants!
 Winner of the East Bay Express's "Best Movie-Going Experience" and voted "Best Deal in the Bay Area," it's a wonderful night out on the town!

 I recommend taking BART, which stops right underneath the theater at the 19th street station (20th street exit).